Steps for Students Filling Out the FAFSA® Form

 Before you can complete the FAFSA form online, you’ll need a StudentAid.gov account.

-If you don’t already have an account, visit our “Creating Your StudentAid.gov Account” page to learn what you need to know.
+If you don’t already have an account, read our “Key Facts About Your StudentAid.gov Account” article to learn what you need to know.
 When you’re ready to create your account, go to StudentAid.gov/create-account.

 Your Required Contributors